fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 If there is less than 1 day, the window is shown every 2 hours.
 The end user can defer and close the window.

 If the end user is past the deadline, Fleet shows the window and end user can't close the window until they upgrade.

+### End user macOS update via built-in macOS notifications

+Built-in macOS update reminders are available for all Fleet instances.
+To trigger these reminders, run the ["Schedule an OS update" MDM command](https://developer.apple.com/documentation/devicemanagement/schedule_an_os_update).

 ## macOS settings